 As a traveler, you can choose to spend the winter months enjoying the sunny, delightful weather of Florida, California or Arizona and you can summer in New York or, Washington.
 The choice is yours.
 And with each new area and setting you work in, you gain a fresh, new perspective on your skill level and capabilities - like providing more experienced patient care and learning new techniques.

 As a new or experienced radiologic technologist/imaging professional, we will help you meet your goals.
-Call us or complete our online application to get started on your travel career.

 There were approximately 230,600 radiologic technologists/imaging professional jobs in 2014.
 Most of them work in hospitals, but many also work in medical and diagnostic laboratories, physician offices and outpatient care centers.